 Apart from some organisational characteristics of the OLMUN there is also the organisation of the committees that gives every MUN its certain identity.
-Modelled on the original committees of the United Nations, the OLMUN is divided into ten committees: Besides the Economic and Social Council (ECOSOC), the Security Council (SC), the Human Rights Council (HRC), the United Nations Environmental Programme (UNEP) Governing Council, the United Nations Industrial Development Organization (UNIDO), the Special Conference (SpC),the Arab League (AL) and the Historical Security Council (HSC), there are the General Assembly committees such as the "GA 3rd - the Social, Humanitarian and Cultural Committee" and the "GA 1st- the Disarmament and Security Committee".
+Modelled on the original committees of the United Nations, the OLMUN is divided into ten committees: Besides the Economic and Social Council (ECOSOC), the Security Council (SC), the Human Rights Council (HRC), the United Nations Environmental Programme (UNEP) Governing Council, the United Nations Educational, Scientific and Cultural Organization (UNESCO), the North Atlantic Treaty Organization (NATO), a Special Conference (SpC) and the Historical Security Council (HSC), there are the General Assembly committees such as the "WHA - the World Health Assembly" and the "GA 1st- the Disarmament and Security Committee".